josnie/Hantek/README.md

 I've tested the tool only with my oscilloscope, so I don't guarantee it works with others.

-The use of this tool is at youw own risk, I don't grant its safety!
+The use of this tool is at your own risk, I don't grant its safety!